Mark Jackson (actor)

-Mark Jackson (born 23 August 1982) is an English actor best known for playing artificial lifeform Isaac on the American Fox/Hulu television series The Orville (2017–present).
+Mark Jackson (born 23 August 1982) is an English actor, best known for portraying the artificial lifeform Isaac in the American science fiction television series The Orville (2017–2022).

 Early life

-Mark Jackson was born on in Rotterdam, Netherlands, Europe, to British parents Jill Cornelius, a nurse from Coventry, and Andy Jackson, an engineer from Birkenhead.
+Mark Jackson was born on 23 August 1982 in Rotterdam, Netherlands, to British parents Jill Cornelius, a nurse from Coventry, and Andy Jackson, an engineer from Birkenhead.
 He has a younger sister named Danielle who works as an environmental professional.

 Career

-Although Jackson's early screen work has been stated to have included a role in That Peter Kay Thing, he has clarified in interviews that this was an error on IMDb, and that he has no knowledge of how it came to be credited to him; the error has since been removed from his profile.
 Jackson confirmed his earliest television role was a two-episode arc in ITV's The Royal Today.
 Since 2017, he has had a starring role in the Fox/Hulu series The Orville as artificial lifeform Isaac.
 Beyond this, Jackson has worked in the theatre, starring in the Royal National Theatre's productions of War Horse and One Man, Two Guvnors, the latter of which he followed on their international tour.

 Personal life

 Jackson has homes in London and Los Angeles.